Nas Campanella: Career

 Campanella earned a degree in communications at the University of Technology Sydney.
 After University, she joined the ABC as a cadet journalist in Sydney in 2011.
-Her first job was as a regional reporter and newsreader in Bega, and then in 2013 she became a newsreader for JJJ.
-In 2020 she became the ABC's first Disability Affairs Reporter.
+Her first job was as a regional reporter and newsreader in Bega, and then in 2013 she became a newsreader for Triple J. In 2020 she became the ABC's first Disability Affairs Reporter.

 Campanella holds the distinction of being the world's first blind newsreader to operate the studio herself while delivering live broadcasts.
 She is also a motivational speaker to students, educators, parents, and professionals, addressing a wide array of topics, such as inclusive education, and adaptive technology.
 She also mentors people with disabilities and mental health challenges.

 Disability

 Campanella lost her sight at the age of six months, when blood vessels in her eyes burst, causing her retinas to detach.
-She also suffers from Charcot-Marie Tooth syndrome, so that she is unable to read Braille.
+She also suffers from Charcot–Marie–Tooth disease, meaning she is unable to read Braille.

-Because she cannot read the auto prompt on live TV, she relies on screen reading software called Jaws which scans text on the screen and plays it in her headphones, along with other audio streams such as a timer.
+Because she cannot read the auto prompt on live TV, she relies on screen reading software called JAWS which scans text on the screen and plays it in her headphones, along with other audio streams such as a timer.